Vulae/pkmc/README.md

 # [pkmc](https://github.com/Vulae/pkmc)

-A bunch of stuff to build a Minecraft server.
+Simple modular building blocks for Minecraft minigame-like servers.
 See [pkmc](./pkmc/) for example server.

+> [!WARNING]
+> This project is in early development, expect ALOT of code to change.

 > [!IMPORTANT]
 > This will only ever support the latest Minecraft version (currently 1.21.4)

-I will **NOT** make anything use any async code (tokio/futures).
+This will **NOT** make anything use any async code (tokio/futures).
 This was originally built to be fully single-threaded, but that _may_ change in the future.

 ## [Running Example Server](#running-example-server)